Dashan: Dashan Live

 Since 2012 Dashan has been "on a mission to introduce stand-up comedy to China", performing in small clubs and at universities across China.
 In June 2014 he announced his plan to develop a travelling show, the Burned Out, Washed Up, Never Say Farewell tour.

 This later became known as his solo comedy special Dashan Live (大山侃大山), which he has toured throughout China and to Chinese communities abroad.

+In 2015, Dashan performed at the Flushing Comedy Club, a temporary Chinese comedy club in Flushing, Queens set up in a teahouse by Des Bishop.
+The club alternated all-Mandarin and all-English comedy nights; Dashan performed during the first all-Mandarin night.

 In May 2016, after local officials in Suzhou shut down one of his shows, he considered leaving China for good.
 In 2017 Dashan was the only Mandarin performer at the 2017 Melbourne International Comedy Festival, the third-largest international comedy festival in the world and the largest cultural event in Australia.

 Dashan considers his stand-up as a mix of Western stand-up and Chinese xiangsheng.
+In 2022, he launched another show titled Dashan’s Comedy Friends, a nearly two-hour program featuring a variety of Chinese-language comedic performances.
+Dashan’s Comedy Friends has been performed in Toronto, Canada; at the Silicomedy show in Silicon Valley, USA; and in a special performance in Vancouver, Canada.
+Local performers have also been invited to join him on stage and collaborate in the creation of the show.

 Narration

 Dashan's distinctive voice has been featured in many Mandarin language narration and spoken word performances, including the children's story Guess How Much I Love You as performed by Mermaid Theatre of Nova Scotia, Peter and the Wolf as performed by the New York Philharmonic in Shanghai, an original Mandarin version of The Carnival of the Animals, performed with the Toronto Symphony Orchestra and modern Chinese poetry for the popular WeChat channel "The Poem For You" (为你读诗).

 On June 29, 2011, the National Gallery of Canada launched an audio tour that was recorded by Dashan.
 The tour features Dashan speaking in Mandarin about the gallery's Canadian art collection.

+In 2024, Dashan returned to China to participate in the adaptation of Stephen King's The Shawshank Redemption directed by Zhang Guoli, playing the role of "Red", the narrator of the story.
+When asked about the play’s sensitive themes, he said, "Sure, it’s about a corrupt system that makes you think you’re trapped and you’ll never get out.
+But really, it’s mostly about hope.
+What’s wrong with that?"